 Creating Productive Loofah Guilds

 Guild planting groups mutually beneficial plants that support each other's growth, reduce pest pressure, and maximize yields from limited space.
 A well-designed loofah guild combines nitrogen fixers, dynamic accumulators, pest deterrents, and ground covers.
+Explore companion planting guilds for detailed plant combinations.

 The Classic Loofah Guild